oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 ## Practical Mitigations {#practical-mitigations}

-A number of protocols that enable cross-device flows that are susceptible to Cross-Device Consent Phishing attacks are already deployed.
+A number of protocols that enable cross-device flows that are susceptible to CDCP attacks are already deployed.
 The security profile of these protocols can be improved through practical mitigations that provide defense in depth that either:

 1. Prevents the attack from being initiated.
 2. Disrupts the attack once it is initiated.